 Director of Strength & Conditioning, Southern University

-Corliss Fingers, The Director of Strength & Conditioning at Bethune-Cookman University, just finished her third year with the Wildcats where the Men's and Women's Basketball teams, and Baseball team were MEAC Champions.
+Corliss Fingers, The Director of Strength & Conditioning at Bethune-Cookman University, just finished her fifth year with the Wildcats where the Women's Basketball team were regular season MEAC Champions.

 She previously held the title of Head Strength Coach at Southern University where she was the first and only female to hold this position in the SWAC conference.
 For the first time since 2004, Fingers has able to help the Jaguar football program to reach SWAC championship appearance two seasons in a row.
 The Men's basketball program reach the NCAA tournament for the first time since 2006.

 Corliss' interest in sports began at the age of 5 when she began competing in track & field in her home state of North Carolina.
 She continued her successful track and field career through college where she competed for the University of North Carolina at Chapel Hill.
 In 1992, she graduated from UNC with a B. A. in Physical Education with a concentration in Wellness and Fitness.
 Following graduation, she was a personal trainer and taught various levels of aerobic conditioning at a local gym.
 Corliss began her career as a collegiate strength and conditioning coach in 1994 where she served for two years as an assistant under Head Strength Coach, Jeff Madden.